szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 However, instead of a "Deep Gaze," I would like to explore a framework that can similuate a "quick gaze" and compare saliency that way.
 There are inherent flaws in both methodology and comparison of "quick gaze" to ground truth human fixation/saliency maps.
 Nevertheless, I believe it will be interesting to explore.

 ## Abstract
+The goal of this project is to compare similarities and differences between CAM generated saliency maps versus SALICON human saliency maps.
+To represent the aforementioned "quick gaze," I decided to implement quick

 ## Methodology/Pipeline
-This project produces saliency maps by combining FasterRCNN + FPNs with EigenCAM to generate saliency maps.
+As described above, this project produces saliency maps by combining FasterRCNN + FPNs with EigenCAM to generate saliency maps.
 Pipeline for image processing is below:

-**Source Image** → Input Tensor → FasterRCNN + FPN model → EigenCAM on all 5 FPN layers → **Saliency Map**
+**Source Image** → Input Tensor → FasterRCNN + FPN model → Extract FPN layers → EigenCAM on all 5 FPN layers → **Saliency Map**

 The resulting saliency map is compared to ground truth human saliency maps on the same image, and the metrics stored in a dictionary.